-The Museum will be opening for the
+The Museum is open for the season

 always accessible for exploration & photo opportunities 24-7, 365